 • Don’t judge a mattress on the first night: give it a few days to adapt

-• Choose a brand with at least 100 nights trial
+• Choose a brand with a minimum of 100-night trial

-• Air out the room, use a mattress protector, and flip it if it’s a reversible model
+• Air out the room, use a mattress protector, and flip it if it’s reversible

 What is the lifespan of a hybrid mattress?On average 8 to 10 years, depending on the quality of materials and maintenance.